 The capital of New Hampshire is a town of about 43,000 people.
 Though Bob Tewksbury and Brian Sabean are products of Concord, it’s not as if the place is crawling with folks who had some kind of affiliation with big league baseball.

 So people there know the story of how

 But that doesn’t make him locally famous.

-“More like infamous,” Tupman says.
+“More like infamous,” Tupman said.